<aside> ℹ️

 --approve

-If the cluster is private-only, create this VPC Endpoint to connect the CA to the private cluster:
+Create a VPC Endpoint to connect the EC2 Auto Scaling service to the private cluster:

 Download the manifest files: